 Community Gardens and Orchards

 Bismarck Parks and Recreation District is proud to support community gardens.
-There are currently three community garden locations in Bismarck.
+There are currently four community garden locations in Bismarck.
 Community gardens were first established just west of the Municipal Ballpark (south of Memorial Highway and east of Hannifin Street).
 A second location is in Tatley – Eagles Park on Airport Road and Michigan Avenue.
-New for 2016: A third location is in Johnny Gisi Memorial Park, 2547 E. Calgary Ave.
-Bismarck Parks and Recreation District provides the land use and the water for the community gardens.
+A third location is in Johnny Gisi Memorial Park, 2547 E. Calgary Ave.
+New in 2018 – a fourth location at Horizon Park, 4800 Durango Dr. Bismarck Parks and Recreation District provides the land use and the water for the community gardens.
 Volunteers take care of registration.
 Interested individuals and families put in their garden, keep it weed free and enjoy the harvest.
 There is a fee to rent the plot.
-See all the maps, guidelines and registration info, below.
+See all the maps, guidelines, contact and registration info, below.

 Produce from the Hunger Free section of BPRD’s community gardens is donated to local food pantries.

-Interested individuals should contact volunteer coordinator Steve Neu at email@example.com for details on renting a garden space.
+Interested individuals or organizations should contact the Garden Coordinator at firstname.lastname@example.org for details in renting a garden plot.

 - Johnny Gisi Memorial Park (2547 E. Calgary Ave.)

-There are three community orchards in Bismarck.
-The locations are: Clem Kelley Softball Complex, 517 W. Arbor Ave.; Ruth Meiers Hospitality House, 1100 E. Boulevard Ave., and Burleigh County Extension Office, 3715 E. Bismarck Expressway.
-The Community Orchard locations were chosen based on public accessibility, their proximity to lower income populations within Bismarck, ease of use for educational purposes and supplying food pantries.
+The Bismarck Community Orchard is located at the Clem Kelley Softball Complex, 517 W. Arbor Avenue.
+The Community Orchard location was chosen based on public accessibility, proximity to lower income populations within Bismarck, ease of use for educational purposes and supplying food pantries.

-The goal of the orchards are to provide fresh produce for the community and the Hunger Free ND Garden Program and to provide educational opportunities for using and preserving fruit.
+The goal of the orchard is to provide fresh produce for the community and the Hunger Free ND Garden Program and to provide educational opportunities for using and preserving fruit.

-Keep updated on the Community Orchards on Facebook.
+Keep updated on the Community Orchard on Facebook.